 Fernandez, who still wears the black of mourning 18 months after the death of her husband and predecessor as president, Nestor Kirchner, stunned investors in 2008 when she nationalized private pension funds at the height of the global financial crisis.

 She has also renationalized the country's flagship airline, Aerolineas Argentinas.

 Such measures are popular with ordinary Argentines, many of whom blame free-market policies such as the privatizations of the 1990s for the devastating economic crisis and subsequent debt default of 2001/02.

-Her announcement of the YPF takeover plan, however, drew strongly worded warnings from Spain and the European Union, a key market for Argentina's soymeal exports which recently criticized Argentine import curbs.
+Her announcement of the YPF takeover plan, however, drew strongly worded warnings from Spain, Mexico and the European Union, a key market for Argentina's soymeal exports.

 Spain vowed "clear and strong" measures over what it called a hostile decision, while the EU's executive European Commission warned that an expropriation would send a very negative signal to investors.

 Mexico's President Felipe Calderon said Fernandez's plan would damage chances for future foreign investment in Argentina and hurt YPF's controlling shareholder, Spain's Repsol, in which Mexico's state oil monopoly Pemex holds a 10-percent stake.

 The U.S. State Department said it was following developments.

 Repsol described Argentina's move as "clearly unlawful and seriously discriminatory" and said it would take legal action.

 "This president isn't going to respond to any threats ... because I represent the Argentine people.
 I'm the head of state, not a thug," she said.